 Edgar will start his first year at University of California, majoring in Biology, with a minor is Armenian Studies.

-Having lost his father, Edgar focused on his studies, and found strength in community involvement and performing arts.
+Edgar focused on his studies, and found strength in community involvement and performing arts.
 He’s an alumnus of and a volunteer at the Lark Musical Society.
 Edgar was recognized by the Glendale Board of Education and the Committee for Armenian Students in Public Schools.
 He received the Michael F. Escalante and Top Student Awards, respectively.

 Mark Topoozian is majoring in Biology at the UCLA and preparing for medical school.